aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 - Generate or select some additional data (it can be anything really, but carbon emissions data is good)
 - Test out the data quality module by dropping different data into the bucket.
 Does it run through?
 Do you get a notification if it does not?

-### 7/ Start connecting your own data to the Carbonlake landing zone
+### 7/ Start connecting your own data to the CarbonLake landing zone

 - Connect other data sources such as IoT, Streaming Data, Database Migration Workloads, or other applications to the S3 landing zone bucket.
 Try something out and let us know how it goes.